-| Date | Day | Festival / Local Event | Significance / Observance |
+| Date | Day | Festival / Event | Significance |

 |---|---|---|---|

-| Jan 1, 2026 | Thursday | New Year’s Day ; Pradosh Vrat | Global New Year.
-Evening fast dedicated to Lord Shiva. |
+| Jan 1, 2026 | Thursday | New Year’s Day; Pradosh Vrat | Global New Year.
+Evening fast for Lord Shiva. |

-| Jan 3, 2026 | Saturday | Snan Daan Purnima; Shakhambari Jayanti; Beginning of Magh Snan ; Birth Anniversary of Hazrat Ali | Full Moon of Paush.
-Start of month-long holy bathing in Ganges.
-Islamic observance. |
+| Jan 3, 2026 | Saturday | Snan Daan Purnima; Shakhambari Jayanti; Beginning of Magh Snan; Birth Anniversary of Hazrat Ali | Full Moon of Paush.
+Start of holy bathing in Ganges. |

-| Jan 5, 2026 | Monday | Guru Govind Singh Jayanti | Birth anniversary of the 10th Sikh Guru. |
+| Jan 5, 2026 | Monday | Guru Gobind Singh Jayanti | Birth anniversary of the 10th Sikh Guru. |

 | Jan 6, 2026 | Tuesday | Sankashti Ganesh Chaturthi; Saubhagya Sundari Vrat | Monthly Ganesha fast for obstacle removal. |

-| Jan 12, 2026 | Monday | Swami Vivekananda Jayanti | Birth anniversary of Swami Vivekananda (National Youth Day). |
+| Jan 12, 2026 | Monday | Swami Vivekananda Jayanti | National Youth Day. |

-| Jan 14, 2026 | Wednesday | Shattila Ekadashi ; Makar Sankranti (Khichdi Festival) | Sun enters Capricorn.
-Auspicious for charity and holy dips.
-Fasting with sesame seeds. |
+| Jan 14, 2026 | Wednesday | Shattila Ekadashi; Makar Sankranti (Khichdi Festival) | Sun enters Capricorn.
+Auspicious for charity and holy dips. |

 | Jan 15, 2026 | Thursday | Sankranti Punyakal; Til Dvadashi | Holy period of Sankranti.
-Consumption of sesame sweets. |
+Til sweets offered. |

 | Jan 16, 2026 | Friday | Monthly Shivratri; Pradosh Vrat | Monthly night of Shiva.
 Evening Shiva Puja. |